iyobo/amala/README.md

 ### @Flow([...middlewares])

-Flow is JollofJS terminology for "middleware chain".
+Flow is the Amala terminology for "middleware chain".
 Define the series of koa middleware that must run (and not throw an error) before any action in this class can satisfy the request.

 ## Action Decorators